alivespirit/analyze-video-dashboard/README.md

 ## Features

-- **Today** — Per-video summary with status, gate direction, ReID scores, processing time, frames indicator, worker/local indicator.
-Tap to view video (with highlight clip), logs, ReID crops, and insignificant/no_person frames.
-Swipe between tabs.
-- **Today's Stats** — Status counts with tap-to-exclude filter (persistent across restarts), gate crossings (tap to open Хвіртка page), processing time chart (log scale with hour markers), away/back intervals.
+- **Today's Stats** (first tab) — Status counts with tap-to-exclude filter (persistent across restarts), gate crossings (tap to open Хвіртка page), processing time chart (log scale with hour markers), away/back intervals.
+- **Події** (second tab, VideoLibrary icon) — Per-video summary with status, gate direction, ReID scores, processing time, frames indicator, worker/local indicator, speed pill, and a pipeline-error warning icon when post-detection stages (Gemini/Telegram) failed.
+Tap to open the video detail screen.
+- **Video detail** — Tabbed view: Logs, Player (highlight + full video, both lazy-loaded), Crops, Frames, and Pose.
+The Player tab is hidden when neither highlight nor full video is available; the Pose tab appears only when pose clips exist for the video.
+Player controls use a two-phase auto-hide (fast right after playback starts, slower for subsequent interactions).
+Log lines that reference `gallery_crop=<file>` render the filename as a clickable link — tap to view the gallery reference fullscreen, long-press to delete it from the positive/negative gallery.
-- **Хвіртка** — Gate area overview: all videos with ReID crops shown with timestamps, direction arrows, match scores, and crop thumbnails.
-Tap crops for fullscreen zoom, long-press to copy to gallery.
+- **Хвіртка** — Gate area overview: all videos with ReID crops shown with timestamps, direction arrows or per-direction person counts (`N↑` / `N↓`) when multiple people crossed, match scores, away/back chip, and crop thumbnails (matched-person crops outlined in the ReID-match color).
+Tap crops for fullscreen zoom, long-press to copy to positive/negative gallery.
+Pull-to-refresh defers the scroll-to-top until newly fetched items have been laid out.
 - **Overall Stats** — Per-day video counts (selectable bars), processing times per day chart, weekday heatmaps for away/back events (tap cells for details).
 - **Monitoring** — Master CPU/RAM/battery, worker status/load/CPU temp/RAM/battery, recent processing ledger.
 Auto-refreshes every 15 seconds.
 - **Notifications** — Foreground service showing current home/away status ("Вдома з 14:05" / "Десь там з 10:15").
-Away/back event alerts with ReID crop image preview.
+Away/back event alerts with ReID crop image preview (tries the matched-person `_m` crop first, falls back to the unsuffixed crop).
 Tap notification to open the corresponding video.
 - **Date navigation** — Calendar icon in top bar to switch between available log days.
 Only days with logs are selectable.
 - **Light/Dark theme** — Auto-matches device theme, or manually selectable (Auto/Light/Dark) in Settings.
-- **ReID gallery management** — Long-press ReID crops to copy to positive or negative gallery.
+- **ReID gallery management** — Long-press ReID crops to copy to positive or negative gallery; long-press a `gallery_crop=` link in the logs to delete that reference image from the gallery.

 ## Prerequisites